Edvinas01/jelly-dude/README.md

 gradlew.bat run
 ```

-This will build the game and launch it.
+This will download all required dependecies, build the game and launch it.